 - adjusting to new social situations

-- solving social problems, such as how to sort out disagreements.
+- solving social problems, like how to sort out disagreements.

 Children with ASD might need help developing skills in these areas.